 6. The Limited Antiviral Capabilities of Manuka Honey

-It would be a bit of a stretch to describe Manuka honey as antiviral substance, but you will be glad to know that it can be at least somewhat helpful in that manner.
+It would be a bit of a stretch to describe Manuka honey as an antiviral substance.
+Still, you will be glad to know it can be at least somewhat helpful in that manner.

-Researchers have examined Manuka honey closely and while they have yet to see it eliminate viruses that can get into the body, it can at least do something that will help you out.
-Specifically, this honey can work to effectively stop the spread of certain viruses inside your body.
+Researchers have examined Manuka honey closely.
+While they have yet to see it eliminate viruses that can get into the body, it can at least do something helpful.
+Specifically, Manuka honey can work to effectively stop the spread of certain viruses inside your body.

 You do not want to use Manuka honey on its own to combat viruses but it can still be helpful against them.